Wednesday, February 27, 2008

 The Durofix Cordless Li-ion Screwdriver.

-My mom and dad gave Jim this screwdriver for Christmas.
-Jim and I call it "the five star christmas gift for 2007".
 He has used it nearly everyday since we moved into our place.
 He says it works like a champ!
 He highly recommends it.
 It is loaded with a bit of testosterone so you may want to save it for Father's Day or some other "boyish" occasion.
 I myself am a tomboy so I have no qualms using it, I just can't seem to get a chance to.

 Subscribe to: